clach04/hashcheck_Windows/README.md

 # HashCheck Shell Extension by Kai Liu

-HashCheck Shell Extension is a Microsoft Windows extenstion for the Windows File Explorer.
+HashCheck Shell Extension is a Microsoft Windows extension for the Windows File Explorer.

 It offers two options: